-5. Although cereals, oilseeds and protein crops are interdependent in terms of land use and in terms of their use in animal feed, the common market organisations (CMOs) have little in common.
+5. Although cereals, oilseeds and protein crops are interdependent in terms of land-use and in terms of their use in animal feed, the common market organizations (CMOs) have little in common.
 The cereals regime is based on maintaining prices to producers through a high level of protection at the border, intervention purchasing at guaranteed prices and export refunds to bridge the gap between the Community and world market prices.
 The oilseeds and protein regimes are essentially deficiency payments to the industry reflecting the difference between the price paid to the producer and the world price level.
 A system of guaranteed thresholds with a reduction in the guarantee when production exceeds specified quantities applies in both cases.

-In the absence of reform cereals production would almost certainly exceed the guaranteed threshold (160m tonnes without counting the five new Lander) in most years, giving rise in turn to additional coresponsibility levy and price cuts annually of 3%.
+In the absence of reform cereals production would almost certainly exceed the guaranteed threshold (160 million tonnes without counting the five new Länder) in most years, giving rise, in turn, to an additional co-responsibility levy and price cuts of 3% annually.

-Production of oilseeds is normally in excess of the guaranteed thresholds and can give rise to sharp price reductions eg. of 15.5%, 21% and 30% for rape, sunflower and soya respectively in 1990/91.
+Production of oilseeds is normally in excess of the guaranteed thresholds and can give rise to sharp price reductions, e.g. of 15.5, 21 and 30% for rape, sunflower and soya respectively in 1990/91.

-6. Following the conclusions of the GATT "Oilseeds Panel" the Community has committed itself to reform the oilseeds regime.
+6. Following the conclusions of the GATT 'oilseeds panel' the Community has committed itself to reforming the oilseeds regime.
 As the cereals sector is affected also by serious and growing problems (surplus production and growing use of substitutes), the Commission proposes to reform all the sectors concerned.
 This should bring about a more coherent policy for the major crop sectors.
 Given that these products are major inputs for milk and meat production, the reform has important implications for the livestock sector.